microsoft/WhatTheHack/032-MLOpsFromScratch/Coach/04-ReleasePipeline.md

     2. Set Agent Specification to ubuntu-16.04

-4. Setup Release pipeline – Edit the pipeline and add the following tasks (Similar to what you have in Build pipeline)
+4. Setup Release pipeline – Create a new pipeline, edit the pipeline and add the following tasks (similar to what you have in the Build pipeline)

     1. Python version – 3.6